marxin/texi2rst-generated/sphinx/share/md.rst

   Of course, on some machines all registers are equivalent, and no register classes are defined.
 Then none of this complexity is relevant.

+.. index:: modifiers in constraints, constraint modifier characters

 .. _modifiers:

-.. index:: modifiers in constraints

-.. index:: constraint modifier characters

 Constraint Modifier Characters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^